BasPieren/browser-technologies-1819/README.md

 Here I explain the research I did for this project.

 ### Wireflow
+I started off by drawing a simple lo-fi wireframe which showcases the basic functionality.

 ![Wireflow](https://i.imgur.com/r59AKXu.jpg?1)
 > A lo-fi wireflow

 ### Functional, Usable & Pleasurable
-Here I explain the functional/reliable, usable and pleasurable layers of the web app.
+Then I wrote down the functional/reliable, usable and pleasurable layers of the web app.

-__Functional/Reliable:__ For the app to functional/reliable the user needs to be able to use the most basic functionality of the web app.
-In this case that is to be able to choose the color and text of the t-shirt.
+  * __Functional/Reliable:__ For the app to be functional/reliable we start with HTML/EJS.
+The user needs to be able to use the most basic functionality of the web app.
+In this case the user needs to be able to choose the color and text of the t-shirt.

-__Usable:__
+  * __Useable:__ For the app to be useable we start adding CSS which improves the UX and and makes the UI overall prettier to look at.

-__Pleasurable:__ For the app to be pleasurable their need to be "quality of life" changes like animations and user feedback like a progressbar.
+  * __Pleasurable:__ For the app to be pleasurable we start adding Javascript.
+Now we can start at looking into adding "quality of life" changes like animations and user feedback like a progressbar.

 ### Color and Contrast
-When I had the finished the basic HTML structure and CSS styling I decided to test the colors I had choosen on their contrast ratings using [Color.review](https://color.review).
+When I had the finished the basic HTML/EJS structure and CSS styling I decided to test the colors I had choosen on their contrast ratings using [Color.review](https://color.review).
 Color.review gives colors a score based on the foreground and background color.
 Headlines need a score of at least 3 and text needs a score of at least 4.5.
 Interface elements like buttons need an score of at least 3.

 ![Green](https://i.imgur.com/ZhEb5QX.png)
 My primary green color didn't score to well in the test.
-Because the color would be both a headline and interface element I made it darker so it would get at least a score of 3.
+Because the color would be both a headline and interface element I made it darker so it would get a score of at least 3.

 ![Yellow](https://i.imgur.com/sfXGHIF.png)
 Yellow also didn't score to good but this is an interesting case.
 Because here we are talking about a color that is used for the t-shirt its self and not for a text or interface element.
 I decided to not darken the color because then it wouldn't be yellow anymore.
 To compensate for this I added labels to the color selections.